jaggli/jaggli.github.io/note/README.md

 Just open the page and start typing.

-Built as a single `index.html` file with vanilla JS and CSS.
+Built as a single `index.html` file with vanilla JS and CSS (~5500 lines).
 Your notes are stored in `localStorage` by default.
 Optionally, sign in with Google to sync notes across devices via Google Drive.

 ## How it works

-- **Single file**: The entire app is one self-contained HTML file (~3500 lines).
+- **Single file**: The entire app is one self-contained HTML file (~5500 lines).
 No build step, no bundler, no framework.
 - **Local storage**: Notes are persisted in your browser's `localStorage` (5MB limit).
 A storage meter appears when usage exceeds 200kB.
-- **Cross-tab sync**: Open the editor in multiple tabs — changes to notes, sidebar width, word wrap, and pin state sync instantly via `storage` events.
+- **Cross-tab sync**: Open the editor in multiple tabs — changes to notes, sidebar width, word wrap, vim mode, and pin state sync instantly via `storage` events.
 - **URL sharing**: Notes can be shared via URL using zlib compression encoded in the hash fragment.
 The shared note is embedded in the link itself — no server